PolyDiffuse: Polygonal Shape Reconstruction via Guided Set Diffusion Models

 Concretely, we find the optimal vertex matching between a prediction and a G.T. with the smallest coordinate distance, then trace along the two polylines/polygons to compute the average angle distance (in degrees).
-A prediction is considered a true positive only when satisfying the Chamfer and angle distance thresholds.
+A prediction is considered a true positive only when satisfying both the Chamfer and angle distance thresholds.
 We augment the three-level thresholds to $\{(0.5m, 5^\circ), (1.0m, 10^\circ), (1.5m, 15^\circ) \}$.
 Results are reported in both the original and augmented metrics.
-More details and visualizations are in the \supp.
+We provide complete implementation details and visualizations about the augmented metric in the \supp~\ref{supp:hdmap_metric}.

 \mypara{Competing approaches}: We compare our method with VectorMapNet~\cite{Liu2022VectorMapNet} and MapTR~\cite{Liao2022MapTR}.
 VectorMapNet~\cite{Liu2022VectorMapNet} employs an auto-regressive transformer decoder to generate the vertex of polygon/polyline one by one, conditioned on the image inputs.
 MapTR~\cite{Liao2022MapTR} is our proposal generator and is a DETR-style hierarchical detection method that directly estimates the polygon/polyline as a set of vertex sequences.
 MapTR and RoomFormer are technically very similar but focus on different tasks.